About the Oregon Forest Practices Act (FPA)

-See Forest Practices Act Rulebook, Division 615 for more information.
+Oregon Administrative Rule Chapter 629, Division 615 for more information.

-Reforestation goes hand in hand with timber harvest planning.
+Reforestation goes hand-in-hand with timber harvest planning.
 Reforestation rules are intended to make sure new trees are replanted and successfully growing after an area is harvested.

 - Landowners must complete replanting of harvested ground within two years of a harvest.